software-next/tactigon-shapes/README.md

 # Tactigon Shapes

-Tactigon Shapes is an extension of [Blockly](https://developers.google.com/blockly) which is a proect by Google and it allows you to create visual, drag-and-drop block-based programming interfaces.
+Tactigon Shapes is an extension of [Blockly](https://developers.google.com/blockly) which is a project by Google and it allows you to create visual, drag-and-drop block-based programming interfaces.
 Instead of typing code, you can create programs by connecting blocks together.
-From Tactigon Shapes you can generates code in JavaScript, Python, PHP, or Dart based on the visual blocks.
-But we recommend to use Python because almost all of our projects speak Python.
+From Tactigon Shapes you can generate code in JavaScript, Python, PHP, or Dart based on the visual blocks.
+But we recommend using Python because almost all of our projects speak Python.

 ### Key Features of Tactigon Shapes:
 - Visual Programming: Drag-and-drop interface that helps users understand programming concepts.